cubewhy/SkidCamera/README.md

 ## Usage

-- Download KDE Connect
+- Download [KDE Connect](https://kdeconnect.kde.org/download.html) on both your phone/tablet and your computer
-- Install the SkidCamera
+- Download & Install the SkidCamera
 - Connect your phone/tablet to your computer
 - Happy skidding!